 Cost of Living in Canada: Health Care Expenses

-When you consider the cost of living in Canada, health care expense is also an unavoidable factor.
-Healthcare in Canada is publicly funded, meaning most medical services are covered through taxes and provided at no direct cost to residents.
-Each province and territory manages its own health insurance plan, which typically includes doctor visits, hospital stays, and emergency care.
-However, services like dental care, prescription drugs, and vision care may not be fully covered and often require private insurance or out-of-pocket payment.
+The cost of living in Canada include the health care.
+Healthcare in Canada gets publicly funded.
+Most medical services are covered through taxes of residents, so there is no direct cost if you need medical services.
+Each province and territory in Canada follows their own health insurance plan, which typically includes doctor visit, hospital stay, and emergency care.
+However, dental care, prescription drugs, and vision care are not included.
+It often requires private insurance or out-of-pocket payment.

 International students can obtain free ot premium provincial health coverage in some provinces through application to the relevant provinces.
 The average annual premium for health insurance ranges from 365 USD to 511 USD, according to the Canada Insurance Plan.
 International students often select well-known providers such as Alliance Global, Sun Life, Green Shield, and Manulife Financial.
 If the health insurance is not offered, students must obtain private health insurance.
 There are several private health insurance policies and costs.